TimGeerts/slashkey/README.md

-# 🗝️ SlashKey - Mythic+ run organizer bot for World of Warcraft
+# 🗝️ SlashKey - Mythic+ Discord Bot

-Welcome to the SlashKey bot for World of Warcraft!
+Welcome to the SlashKey Discord Bot for World of Warcraft!
 This bot is designed to help you easily create and manage mythic+ runs within your Discord server.

 > The bot has been updated for Dragonflight Season 3